SkrskrZhang/GlobalLakePBExpansion/README.md

-# GlobalLakePBExpansion
+# Lake-Specific-Phytoplankton-Responses-Worldwide

 This repository contains the code used to generate the main results of the manuscript:

 **Zhang et al.**
-*Latitudinal asymmetry in lake distribution may accelerate phytoplankton blooms in a warming climate*
+*Nutrient enrichment drives sigmoidal transitions in phytoplankton sensitivity to nutrients and temperature across global lakes*

 ---

 ## 📊 Repository Structure

-- `mu_figs/`
-  Scripts for generating figures presented in the main text.

-- `mu_figs_si/`
+- `figs/`
-  Scripts for generating figures in the Supplementary Information.
+  Contains scripts used to generate all figures presented in the main text and Supplementary Information.

-- `open_source_dataset/`
+- `data/`
-  Open-access water quality datasets used in this study, including:
+  Contains water quality dataset used for analysis.
-  - Global lake water quality data
-  - Lake water quality data from China

 ---